History of Andrew Wiggins in Timeline

 Andrew Wiggins

-Andrew Wiggins is a Canadian professional basketball player currently playing for the Miami Heat in the NBA.
-Drafted first overall in 2014 by the Cleveland Cavaliers, he previously played college basketball for the Kansas Jayhawks.
-His career includes notable achievements and contributions to his teams.
+Andrew Wiggins is a Canadian professional basketball player currently playing in the NBA.
+He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers after playing college basketball for the Kansas Jayhawks.
+Known for his athleticism and scoring ability, he has had a notable career in the NBA.

 February 23, 1995: Andrew Wiggins' Birth

 On February 23, 1995, Andrew Christian Wiggins was born.
-He is a Canadian professional basketball player.
+He later became a Canadian professional basketball player in the NBA.

 Others born on this day/year